oauth-wg/oauth-v2-1/oauth-2.1.md

 server might allow this client to access more sensible services or to use the client credential grant type.

+### Client Authentication of Native Apps

+Secrets that are statically included as part of an app distributed to multiple users should not be treated as confidential secrets, as one user may inspect their copy and learn the shared secret.
+For this reason, it is NOT
+RECOMMENDED for authorization servers to require client authentication of public native apps clients using a shared secret, as this serves little value beyond client identification which is already provided by the `client_id` request parameter.

+Authorization servers that still require a statically included shared secret for native app clients MUST treat the client as a public client (as defined in {{client-types}}), and not accept the secret as proof of the client's identity.
+Without additional measures, such clients are subject to client impersonation (see {{native-app-client-impersonation}}).

+## Registration of Native App Clients {#native-app-registration}

+Except when using a mechanism like Dynamic Client Registration
+{{RFC7591}} to provision per-instance secrets, native apps are classified as public clients, as defined in {{client-types}};
+they MUST be registered with the authorization server as such.
+Authorization servers MUST record the client type in the client registration details in order to identify and process requests accordingly.

+Authorization servers MUST require clients to register their complete redirect URI (including the path component) and reject authorization requests that specify a redirect URI that doesn't exactly match the one that was registered; the exception is loopback redirects, where an exact match is required except for the port URI component.

+For private-use URI scheme-based redirects, authorization servers SHOULD enforce the requirement in {{private-use-uri-scheme}} that clients use schemes that are reverse domain name based.
+At a minimum, any private-use URI scheme that doesn't contain a period character (`.`) SHOULD be rejected.

+In addition to the collision-resistant properties, requiring a URI scheme based on a domain name that is under the control of the app can help to prove ownership in the event of a dispute where two apps claim the same private-use URI scheme (where one app is acting maliciously).
+For example, if two apps claimed `com.example.app`, the owner of `example.com` could petition the app store operator to remove the counterfeit app.
+Such a petition is harder to prove if a generic URI scheme was used.

+Authorization servers MAY request the inclusion of other platform- specific information, such as the app package or bundle name, or other information that may be useful for verifying the calling app's identity on operating systems that support such functions.

 ## Client Impersonation

 A malicious client can impersonate another client and obtain access